AstroMined/debtonator/docs/active_context.md

    - Tested transaction boundaries across repositories
    - Added date range and filtering test patterns

-4. **Implementation Checklist Progress** ✓
-   - Completed refactoring of BalanceHistoryRepository tests
-   - Added to the growing list of repository tests using Arrange-Schema-Act-Assert pattern
-   - Updated ADR-014 implementation checklist to reflect progress
-   - Identified remaining repository tests requiring refactoring (CategoryRepository, BalanceReconciliationRepository, TransactionHistoryRepository)
-   - Prioritized next repository tests based on complexity
-   - Focused on maintaining consistent test patterns
-   - Ensured all test fixtures use schema validation flow
-   - Documented test patterns for relationship loading
-   - Created examples of bulk operation testing with validation
-   - Improved implementation progress tracking

 ## Next Steps

+1. **Complete UTC Datetime Compliance**
+   - Fix remaining naive datetime usage in repository tests identified by scanner
+   - Add the naive datetime scanner to CI pipeline for continuous monitoring
+   - Consider adding utility functions to production code for consistent datetime handling
+   - Add automated tests to verify timezone consistency across service boundaries

-1. **Continue Repository Test Refactoring**
+2. **Continue Repository Test Refactoring**
    - Refactor CategoryRepository tests to follow Arrange-Schema-Act-Assert pattern
    - Apply schema validation workflow to BalanceReconciliationRepository tests
    - Update TransactionHistoryRepository tests with proper schema factories
    - Maintain consistency in test structure across all repository tests
    - Verify all specialized methods are properly tested

-2. **Service Layer Integration**
+3. **Service Layer Integration**
    - Refactor remaining services to use repositories
    - Create services for new repository models (PaymentSchedule, DepositSchedule, etc.)
    - Implement proper validation flow in services
    - Update API endpoints to use refactored services
    - Ensure transaction boundaries are respected

-3. **Documentation Updates**
-   - Update API documentation for repository-based endpoints
-   - Create service-to-repository integration examples
-   - Document common repository usage patterns
-   - Update OpenAPI documentation
-   - Create examples of service-repository integration

 ## Implementation Lessons

+1. **UTC Datetime Handling**
+   - Always use timezone-aware datetime objects in tests with explicitly set UTC timezone
+   - Use helper utilities like `utc_now()` and `utc_datetime()` instead of raw datetime constructors
+   - Be careful with naive datetime comparisons in tests that can lead to validation errors
+   - SQLite has limitations with timezone handling, so proper application-level enforcement is crucial
+   - Standardize on using Python's `datetime.timezone.utc` for consistency
+   - Use scanning tools periodically to identify naive datetime usage that might slip through

-1. **Repository Test Pattern**
+2. **Repository Test Pattern**
    - Four-step pattern is essential for proper testing:
      1. Arrange: Set up test dependencies
      2. Schema: Create and validate through Pydantic schemas